Prologis Inc Earnings - Q1 2026 Analysis & Highlights

 • Industry Trends and Dynamics

-• Decision-making is marginally slower, but leasing activity remains robust with no meaningful evidence of pullback.
+• Decision-making is marginally slower but leasing activity remains robust with no meaningful evidence of pullback.

-• Transaction volumes have increased in capital markets with an encouraging amount of product currently in the market across core, core plus and value-add strategies.
+• Transaction volumes have increased in capital markets with encouraging amount of product currently in the market across core, core plus and value-add strategies.

 • Competitive Landscape